Shin Min-a: 2022–present: Continued success

-In October 2021, Shin went to Jeju Island to film Noh Hee-kyung's omnibus drama Our Blues, starring Lee Byung-hun, Cha Seung-won, Lee Jung-eun, Uhm Jung-hwa, Han Ji-min, and Kim Woo-bin.
+Shin starred in Noh Hee-kyung's omnibus drama Our Blues.
 Shin played Min Seon-ah, a divorcee with one child who came to Jeju and met her childhood friend Lee Dong-seok.
-It premiered on tvN on 9 April 2022.
+It premiered on tvN on April 9, 2022.

 Shin was cast in the movie Our Season in 2020, which released in 2023.
 The film was her first big screen role in three years after the thriller Diva.
 Playing a woman whose dead mother gets a "trip from heaven" to visit her, Shin chose to appear in the film because of its heartwarming feel and relatable subject matter.
 She played against type with a gloomier character, as in her previous project, Our Blues—explaining her choice, she stated that she wanted to play a variety of roles.
 A writer for the Korean news outlet Dispatch, reviewing the movie, said Shin's performance with Kim Hae-sook was "like seeing a real mother and daughter".
 The same year Our Season was released, Shin also returned to television with the series No Gain No Love; it began airing in August 2024.

+In 2025, Shin starred in Netflix's crime thriller television series Karma directed by Lee Il-hyung.
+It is based on the Kakao webtoon of the same name by Choi Hee-seon, about people who are unexpectedly entangled and destroy each other while pursuing their own desires.